vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/01_Early_Studies_19862000.md

 The interpretation of this sculpture poses many problems.
 There are few, if any, clues that connect it with other known iconographic material.
 In dis cussions with the excavators the suggestion arose that the image could be that of Varuṇa, i.e. the ocean, out of which Srī arises.
 The apparently invariable ´ attribute of Varuṇa, the noose (pāśa), is absent.
 It can not be excluded that it was held in the left hand which is missing.
 The makaras (the traditional vāhana of Varuṇa), and possibly, the scroll-work on the pillars (waterplants / waves) may point to the ocean.
 86 His expression of forbearance would be appropriate if we assume that the goddess Srī arises out of him while he is being churned. ´ The halo of lotuses encircling his head serves the goddess above as pīt.ha, the traditional one of Srī/Laks ´ .mī.

 The other sculpture is also incomplete and apparently composed of at least three figures.
 It is hewn out of a large slab of stone that lies on top of the Jit.hānī Temple mound (Plate 42).
-The main figure is a large decapitated male deity wearing a belt, key¯ura adorned with lion’s head on his left arm, a kaṅkana, and a graiveyaka.
+The main figure is a large decapitated male deity wearing a belt, keyūra adorned with lion’s head on his left arm, a kaṅkana, and a graiveyaka.
 His left arm seems to hold at the waist another, smaller male figure, who is positioned on the main image’s right side and of whom only the upper part of the head and left arm are preserved.
 The head is deliciously sculpted showing a youthful face, almond eyes, snail-like curls, and a cranial bumb (Plate 43).
 At both sides of the cranial bumb the feet are preserved of a third figure that must have stood on top of his head.
 The left

 86 For the iconography of Varuṇa see Sahai 1975, 45–52.